Skip to content

 A home is a legacy, and the materials within it should be built to endure. uPVC is a durable plastic, but over decades of exposure to harsh UV rays and fluctuating temperatures, it can become susceptible to warping or “chalking”.

 Aluminium is a metal built for the elements.
 It is naturally corrosion-resistant and, when treated with high-end powder coatings or anodized finishes, it maintains its luster for a lifetime.
+It does not expand or contract significantly with heat, ensuring smooth operation over time.
+Furthermore, aluminium is infinitely recyclable, making it the more sustainable choice for environmentally conscious builders.

 The Aesthetic Spectrum